format37/CalcuBot/README.md

-Console calculator on Telegram via Bot webHooks API, PHP, SSL https://telegram.me/calcubot
+Console calculator on Telegram via Bot webHooks API, PHP, SSL https://t.me/calcubot ..or look for @calcubot in telegram